 Private owners, municipalities, institutions, architects, engineers, insurance companies, builders, etc.

-URBAN TREE INVENTORY
+URBAN AND SUBURBAN TREE INVENTORY

 Characterization and GPS